 As explained above, management carried out impairment testing of property, plant and equipment of the Block on 19 November 2013 on submission of integrated declaration of commerciality report by Focus Energy Limited to the Directorate General of Hydrocarbons, ONGC, the Government of India and the Ministry of Petroleum and Natural Gas.
 An impairment loss is recognized for the amount by which the asset's or cash generating unit's carrying amount exceeds its recoverable amount.
 To determine the recoverable amount, management estimates expected future cash flows from the Block and determines a suitable interest rate in order to calculate the present value of those cash flows.
 In the process of measuring expected future cash flows management makes assumptions about future gross profits.
-These assumptions relate to future events and circumstances.
-In most cases, determining the applicable discount rate involves estimating the appropriate adjustment to market risk and the appropriate adjustment to asset-specific risk factors.
+These assumptions relate to future events and circumstances, which majorly includes projected profile of gas production and sales based on current estimates of reserves and risked resources and expected market demand and price, applicable discount rate.
+All of the above assumptions involves estimating the appropriate adjustment to market risk and the appropriate adjustment to asset-specific risk factors.

-The recoverable amount was determined based on value-in-use calculations, basis gas reserves confirmed by an independent competent person.
-Selling price of the gas is based on selling price to GAIL which has been agreed for a period of three years which has expired on September 2016 (the Company is presently in negotiations with GAIL for increase in gas price).
-The discount rate calculation is based on the Company's weighted average cost of capital adjusted to reflect pre-tax discount rate and amounts to 9% p.a.
-Management believes that no reasonably possible changes in the assumptions may lead to impairment of property, plants and equipment and intangible assets of the Block.
+For the purpose of determination of recoverable value the Company has taken a gas price at \$ 5 per MMBTU (previous year \$ 5 per MMBTU) based on selling price to GAIL which has been agreed for a period of three years which has expired on September 2016 (the Company is presently in negotiations with GAIL for increase in gas price).
+The discount rate calculation is based on the Company's weighted average cost of capital adjusted to reflect pre-tax discount rate and amounts to 9% p.a..
+The Company expects the volumes to increase in line with the new reserves approved in the SGL field amounting to 473.60 BCF.
+Management believes that a possible change of 5% in any of the above assumptions will not lead to impairment of property, plants and equipment and intangible assets of the Block.

-The company is in the process of negotiating selling prices with GAIL and expects that revised selling price will not be less than the existing selling price.
+The Company is in the process of negotiating selling prices with GAIL and expects that revised selling price will not be less than the existing selling price.